-The 5 main uses of gold: protection of assets and as a financial exchange.
+The 5 main uses of gold: protection of assets, as a financial exchange, and as an investment.
 One of the oldest uses of gold is for currencies and other financial assets.
 Gold has been admired in almost every human culture since civilizations have been able to reverse this precious metal, known for many of its qualities.
 Gold is extremely ductile, conducts electricity, does not stain, mixes and alloys well with other metals and can easily break down into sheets and wires.